Feature Articles

 Understanding the class clown: Explore the challenges and opportunities presented by students who use humour to seek attention in the classroom.

-10 Suggestions for teachers and parents to guide the class clown
+Guide for teachers and parents to deal with the class clown

 Recognise the student’s humour but redirect it into appropriate contexts, like creative writing or drama.
 Instead of simply suppressing their comedic impulses, acknowledge their wit and creativity.
 Guide them towards expressing their humour in constructive ways that contribute to learning, rather than disrupt it.